-Note: Any unused ports should be terminated by a 120 Ohm resistor across RX A and RX B signals.
-COMMON signals should be grounded.
+Any unused ports should be terminated by a 120 Ohm resistor across RX A and RX B signals.
+Resistors are supplied with this product.
+If the unused RX wires are not terminated the unit may fail to initialise.

 All sensor ports can be configured via the Interface settings menu which can be found under the 'Home' > 'System settings' > 'Interfaces' menu option.